 Darren "Jeter" Magierowski

-Darren is our multi-talented and three-time JUNO™ Award winning head engineer and manager here at Jukasa Studios.
-Since August 2010, Darren has played a pivotal role in generating albums and singles for iconic artists such as Alexisonfire, The Sheepdogs, Cancer Bats, Snoop Dogg, Protest the Hero, July Talk, OB OBrien, Mobb Deep, Harrison Kennedy, Bun B plus many more.
+Darren is our multi-talented head engineer and manager here at Jukasa Studios, and played an important role in three Juno Award winning projects with artists such as The Sheepdogs (2012 "Single of the Year"), Harrison Kennedy (2016 "Blues Album of the Year"), and July Talk (2017 "Alternative Album of the Year").
+Since August 2010, Darren has played a pivotal role in generating albums and singles for other iconic artists such as Three Days Grace, Alexisonfire, Cancer Bats, Snoop Dogg, Protest the Hero, OB OBrien, Mobb Deep, Bun B plus many more.

 Born and raised in London, ON, Darren first started into music in his early teenage years.
 After spending his high school years with ample amounts of private music lessons, musical performances and theory, Darren pursued the University of Western Ontario to further his studies in music theory and composition, as well as psychology.

 Furthermore Darren took his education to new heights by attending and graduating from the Metalworks Institute, in Mississauga ON.
 Upon his education credentials making him a key player in the music industry, Darren also toured across Canada and the US with various indie bands spanning more than a decade, in addition touring across North America; working as a backline technician, stage manager, and monitor tech.

-Darren has had the privilege of working with world class producers and engineers such as; Ian Davenport (July Talk, Wir Sind Helden) Julius Butty (Alexisonfire, Protest the Hero), Jim Wirt (Incubus, Fiona Apple), Eric Ratz (Billy Talent, Cancer Bats), Ted Chung (Snoop Lion), Christopher Thorn of ʻBlind Melonʼ, Ben Kaplan (Shakira, Gallows), Nick Blagona (Deep Purple, April Wine), Matt DeMatteo (Danko Jones, Big Wreck) to name a few.
+Darren has had the privilege of working with world class producers and engineers such as; Gavin Brown (Billy Talent, Three Days Grace, The Tragically Hip), Ian Davenport (July Talk, Wir Sind Helden) Julius Butty (Alexisonfire, Protest the Hero), Jim Wirt (Incubus, Fiona Apple), Eric Ratz (Billy Talent, Cancer Bats), Ted Chung (Snoop Lion), Christopher Thorn of ʻBlind Melonʼ, Ben Kaplan (Shakira, Gallows), Nick Blagona (Deep Purple, April Wine), Matt DeMatteo (Danko Jones, Big Wreck) to name a few.

 Some of Darren’s personal musical influences and previous recording experience range from; Rock, metal, punk, classic rock, folk, country, rockabilly, blues, rap/hip hop, R&B, native traditional, reggae, big/swing band, jazz, plus much much more.